code-yy/code-yy/README.md

 Web Developer
 ------------------------

-I started studying programming at the age of 19.
-Since I am not the type of person who can come up with groundbreaking ideas, I decided to be the one who can materialize my ideas, so I started programming.
+I started studying programming when I was 19 years old.
+I am not the type of person who can come up with groundbreaking ideas, so I started programming because I thought I was the one who could embody someone else's ideas.

 * 🌍  I'm based in Japan Hyogo
 * 🖥️  See my portfolio at [comming soon...](http://foo)